 These sweet potato wraps just might be the ultimate make-ahead lunch.
 I made them yesterday, ate my second one today, and I cannot wait to grab another one for lunch tomorrow.
 I don't think I've ever been this excited about lunch.
 Ever.

 I've been thinking about my favorite part of this wrap.
-At first it was the roasted sweet potatoes, though now I'm leaning towards the caramelized onions.
+At first it was the roasted sweet potatoes, although now I'm leaning towards the caramelized onions.
 Mostly, it's the way all the ingredients blend together.

 If you need a lunch that's ready in five minutes, this isn't quite it.
-But I assure you, the trade off is well worth it.
+But I assure you, the tradeoff is well worth it.
 Once the vegetables are roasted, the onions caramelized, and the wraps assembled, you're rewarded with two weeks of lunch at the ready.

 - Kelli, February 2015

-Nearly two and a half years later, and these veggie wraps are still a regular part of my lunch routine.
-These wraps are the gift that keeps on giving come lunch time, and it's all thanks to big batch cooking.
+Nearly two-and-a-half years later and these veggie wraps are still a regular part of my lunch routine.
+These wraps are the gift that keeps on giving come lunchtime, and it's all thanks to big-batch cooking.

 If you struggle with cobbling something together for lunch before you run out the door to work, this is a recipe you need in your repertoire.
 Because you're putting in the work to prepare lunch in advance, you deserve to get the most out of your efforts.
-Roast all the vegetables during your weekend meal prep, assemble the wrap, then stock them in the fridge or freezer for more than a week's worth of lunches.
+Roast all the vegetables during your weekend meal prep, assemble the wraps, and then stock them in the fridge or freezer for more than a week's worth of lunches.